Get insider access

 2. Best Mid-Range Bullet Blender

 It's quite small and lightweight, making it easy to store on a shelf or in a cupboard.
 It's decently well-built and has resealable lids for each of its 16oz jars.
 It's also very easy to clean by hand, and unlike the other blenders on this list, you can put the blade assembly along with the jars and lids in your dishwasher.
-Unfortunately, it's the loudest blender on the list at this point.
+However, it's louder than the nutribullet Pro 900.

 See our review